rust-lang/book/nostarch/chapter09.md

 ### Propagating Errors

-When a function’s implementation calls something that might fail, instead of handling the error within the function itself you can return the error to the calling code so that it can decide what to do.
+When a function’s implementation calls something that might fail, instead of handling the error within the function itself, you can return the error to the calling code so that it can decide what to do.
 This is known as *propagating* the error and gives more control to the calling code, where there might be more information or logic that dictates how the error should be handled than what